Mint

 Harvesting and Storage:

-When it comes to harvesting mint, simply snip off the leaves as needed.
+To harvest mint, simply snip off the leaves as needed.
 Regular pruning encourages bushier growth and prevents the plant from becoming leggy.
 Fresh mint leaves can be used immediately or stored for later use.
 To preserve the flavor and aroma, you can dry the leaves or freeze them in ice cubes for future use.